danieaneta/Web-App-Builders-Bootcamp/README.md

 # Web-App-Builders-Bootcamp

 Welcome to the Web App Builders Bootcamp!
-A Free and Open-Source "Junior" Full-Stack Developer Bootcamp for Beginners.
+A Free and Open-Source Project-Based "Junior" Full-Stack Developer Bootcamp for Beginners.

 ## Table of Contents